 Paraprofessionals, principals, and other specialized instructional support staff are part of the consultation and evaluation process through surveys, staff meetings, and feedback during School Site Council meetings.
 Data is reviewed throughout the year to provide clarity and guidance for both fiscal and programmatic decisions to best support students who the Special Education Department serves.
 Data is used to determine that students' needs are at the center of every decision, including providing specific targeted professional development based on student needs.
 Staff and educational partners will continue to review the LEA's Title II, Part A funded activities at the monthly site and program meetings, including School Site Council and other collaborative meetings.
 Professional development decisions will continue to be based on classroom walkthroughs, feedback from districts within the SELPA, and information that is needed for compliance and monitoring.
-Staff and educational partners will continue to be involved in the review of the LEA's Title II, Part A funded activities at monthly site and program meetings, including School Site Council and other collaborative meetings, including School Site Council and educational partners will continue to be involved in the review of the LEA's Title II, Part A funded activities at monthly site and program meetings, including School Site Council and other collaborative meetings, including School Site Council and other collaborational partners will continue to be involved in the review of the LEA's Title II, Part A funded activities at monthly site and program meetings, including School Site Council and other collaborative meetings.
+Staff and educational partners will continue to be involved in the review of the LEA's Title II, Part A funded activities at monthly site and program meetings, including School Site Council and other collaborative meetings, including School Site Council and educational partners will continue to be involved in the review of the LEA's Title II, Part A funded activities at monthly site and program meetings, including School Site Council and other collaborative meetings.

-Court and Community Schools' primary sources for program evaluation are the California Accountability Framework (CA Dashboard, Performance Indicator Review, State Assessments, Local Assessments, Local Indicators, and community surveys).
-Data is looked at on a continual basis to evaluate the effectiveness of identified services by School leadership, administration, and district administration/support providers.
+Alternative Education's primary sources for program evaluation are the California Accountability Framework (CA Dashboard, Performance Indicator Review, State Assessments, Local Assessments, Local Indicators, and Community Surveys).
+Data is continually examined to evaluate the effectiveness of services identified by school leadership, administration, and district administration/support providers.
 Continuous improvement of data analysis will focus on strengthening data-driven instruction and overall systems at the sites to support consistent practices.
 Data from staff, student, and community partner surveys reflecting the implementation of identified services and practices will also inform school planning.
 This data is used to determine adjustments and provide targeted professional development at the appropriate time to ensure the impact on student success.
-The analysis of this data results in student-centered continuous learning cycles and a common understanding of the goals for student achievement and success for all students.
+The analysis of this data results in student-centered continuous learning cycles and a shared understanding of the goals for student achievement and success for all students.

 The LEA will continue to utilize data collected during the annual LCAP process, which includes feedback from all staff, students, and community partners to inform professional development planning.
-The LEA and Court/Community staff will review the dashboard at the district and site level for additional metrics that reflect the effectiveness of professional learning throughout the year.
+The LEA and Alternative Education staff will review the district and site-level dashboard for additional metrics that reflect the effectiveness of professional learning throughout the year.
 Staff and educational partners will continue to be involved in reviewing the LEA's Title II, Part A funded activities at the monthly site and program meetings, including School Site Council and other collaborative meetings in the Special Education programs.